 - G1 Common Integrity Schema: The integrity measurements communicated between the TNC Client and the TNC Server will be structured according to a common TNC Integrity Scheme. - G2 Independence of Integrity Schema definition: The Integrity Scheme definition will be defined independent from the underlying transport protocol mechanism between the AR and the PDP. - G3 Number of messages: There is no limit to the number of messages exchanged between an IMC and an IMV within a given Platform-Authentication event.
-(Note, however, that in practice there is a limited time for completing the authentication, and thus IMV/IMC implementers are encouraged to minimize the data exchanged, and the number of roundtrips required to complete their assessment.) - G4 Endpoint integrity checking as part of endpoint authentication and authorization: Since the verification of security compliance is core to the TNC design, the TNC Architecture requires that integrity checking be supported either as part of (during) an overall authentication/authorization event (e.g. user authentication, AIK-certificate validation, etc), or as a separate event after (following) other forms of authentication have been performed.
-This allows re-verification of integrity information to be done independent of other authentication events (e.g. periodic checking of AV-status every few minutes vs. userauthentication at network logon time).
+(Note, however, that in practice there is a limited time for completing the authentication, and thus IMV/IMC implementers are encouraged to minimize the data exchanged, and the number of roundtrips required to complete their assessment.
+Note also that certain transports may impose limits on the number of round trips that may be used.
+For instance, IF-TNCCS-SOH 1.0 only permits a single round trip.)

-- A1 Protection and reliability of message transport: Since the integrity measurements data communicated between a TNC Client and TNC Server are not self-protecting, it is assumed that an underlying mechanism will provide for the protection of the data as it is delivered between the two endpoints. - A2 Platform-Authentication invocation: For an Integrity Check Handshake, the IMC will always initiate by sending the first message in an authentication dialog between the IMC and the IMV.
+- G4 Endpoint integrity checking as part of endpoint authentication and authorization: Since the verification of security compliance is core to the TNC design, the TNC Architecture requires that integrity checking be supported either as part of (during) an overall authentication/authorization event (e.g. user authentication, AIK-certificate validation, etc), or as a separate event after (following) other forms of authentication have been performed.
+This allows re-verification of integrity information to be done independent of other authentication events (e.g. periodic checking of AV-status every few minutes vs. user-authentication at network logon time). - A1 Protection and reliability of message transport.
+Since the integrity measurements data communicated between a TNC Client and TNC Server are not self-protecting, it is assumed that an underlying mechanism will provide for the protection of the data as it is delivered between the two endpoints. - A2 Platform-Authentication invocation: For an Integrity Check Handshake, the IMC will always initiate by sending the first message in an authentication dialog between the IMC and the IMV.